Duma107/MyFirstCSharpApp/ReadMe.md

 # MyFirstCSharpApp

-A simple C# console application that demonstrates basic user input and output operations.
+This is a simple C# console application to demonstrate basic programming concepts.

 ## Description